MaxReimann/troen-simulator/README.md

 - add %OSG_DIR%\lib; %OSG_DIR%\bin to your PATH variable

 Set up FMOD:
-- Copy the fmod folder (in our Dropbox) to %ProjectDir%\3rdParty\fmod
+- Download fmod and copy to %ProjectDir%\3rdParty\fmod
 - add the environment variable FMOD_DIR to this directory
 - add %FMOD_DIR%\fmoddesignerapi\api; %FMOD_DIR%\api; to your PATH

 Set up BULLET_PHYSICS:
-- Just copy the BULLET_PHYSICS folder (in our Dropbox) to %ProjectDir%\3rdParty\BULLET_PHYSICS
+- Download and copy bullet 2.8  to %ProjectDir%\3rdParty\BULLET_PHYSICS, dont use bullet3 as its uncompatible with the game
 - no setting of any evironment variable or PATH variable necessary

 Set up HIDAPI
-- Copy the hidapi folder (in our Dropbox) to
+- Download and build hidapi https://github.com/signal11/hidapi, copy to
 %ProjectDir%\3rdParty\
 - add %ProjectDir%\3rdParty\hidapi to your PATH

 Set up V8 & Scriptzeug
-- Copy the scriptzeug and v8 folder (in our Dropbox) to
+- Download v8 (bin/include/lib) folder  to
 %ProjectDir%\3rdParty\
+- Download and build scriptzeug https://github.com/hpicgs/libzeug, copy to %ProjectDir%\3rdParty\
 - create the environment variable %V8_ROOT% and set it to %ProjectDir%\3rdParty\v8
 - add the following to your path:
 - %V8_ROOT%\bin
 - %ProjectDir%\3rdParty\scriptzeug\lib

-Set up Oculus Rift
-- Copy the LibOVR (in our Dropbox) to
-%ProjectDir%\3rdParty\LibOVR
-- create the environment variable %OCULUS_ROOT% and set it to %ProjectDir%\3rdParty\LibOVR

 Set up correct Working Directory:
 - in MSVC goto DEBUG->properties->ConfigurationProperties->Debugging and set WorkingDirectory to ".." (without the quotes)